PitilessPeanut/IncludeAI/README.md

     . . . . .                          . . . . .

 ```
-Some initial tests suggest that past a number of iterations of about 8-9000 (and ~600000+ nodes), the AI becomes effectively undefeatable.
-These numbers may be more or less depending on you game/usecase/etc.
+Some initial tests suggest that past a number of iterations of about 8-9000 (and ~600000+ nodes), the AI becomes effectively undefeatable (in Yavalath!).
+These numbers may vary depending on your game/usecase/etc.
+Attention!!!
+Keep in mind that eliminating Trap States is not going to make the Ai unbeatable in every game; it simply means that the ai wont be so stupid any more...

 ### Limitations / Assumtions